dell/csm-docs/content/docs/concepts/resiliency/_index.md

 ```
 If the virt-launcher pod appears in this list, the VM is successfully protected by CSM for Resiliency.

+> Note:
+#### Single Replica Deployment of kubevirt-ipam-controller-manager and Its Recovery Impact
+The kubevirt-ipam-controller-manager deployment currently operates with a single replica in the openshift-cnv namespace.
+In the event of a node failure, particularly if the controller pod is running on the affected node, recovery can be delayed.
+Since the virt-launcher pods rely on the controller, they cannot be recreated until the controller pod is rescheduled to a healthy node, which can significantly increase the overall recovery time.

 If Container Storage Modules for Resiliency detects a problem with a pod caused by a node or other failure that it can initiate remediation for, it will add an event to that pod's events:
  ```bash
  kubectl get events -n pmtu1